everywall/everywall.github.io/docs/install/kubernetes.md

 Edit the values to your own preferences, with the only minimum requirement being `ingress.HOST` (line 19) being updated to your intended domain name.

-Other variables in `values.yaml` can be updated as to your preferences, with details on each variable listed in [Environment variables](environment-variables.md).
+Other variables in `values.yaml` can be updated as to your preferences, with details on each variable listed in [environment variables](environment-variables.md).

 ### Defaults in Kubernetes